www.entitymodelling.org - entity modelling introduced from first principles - relational database design theory and practice - dependent type theory

 We mentioned in chapter one that information is usually hierarchically communicated whereas with double composition relationships there is not one hierarchy but two hierarchies.
 Information must be double communicated once in each hierarchical form.
-For linear, hierarchical communication the above model is therefore replaced by one in which each of the two hierarchies is represented as shown in figure 33.
+For linear, hierarchical communication the above model is therefore replaced by one in which both hierarchies are represented as shown in figure 35.

 We use the unqualified term graph to mean a set of vertices and a set of undirected connections or edgess between them.
 To the mathematician the definition is straightforward but to the entity modeller it is less so and is somewhat unsatisfying.
 There is a difficulty and this difficulty lies at the heart of entity modelling.
 An understanding of the difficulty reveals simultaneously a gap in the entity relational approach by comparison with the mathematical approach but also an affinity between it and the means of language and communication.

 To model a bidirectional graph is to add a reverse relationship to any of the models of a directed graph.
 If we start from figure 32 then we get this model: